 Some Marketing/Promotional/Media topics, concepts, subjects and thoughts to think about.

 Discuss.
 Act upon for your brand, client, agency or association.
-I make marketing, advertising and media presentations with hundreds of examples from dozens of countries, illustrating these multiple ad and media examples.
+I make marketing, advertising and media presentations with hundreds of examples from dozens of countries (have been to 105 countries which includes seminars on marketing, advertising and media, illustrating these multiple ad and media examples.

 "People," in the 9P's of Marketing is a marketing term, while audience or media audience is an advertising or media term.
 Think TV and radio spots, plus ads, both digital and print.
+Retail media networks are exploding in revenue and advertisers.